-1. Renewal Grant Scoring: Renewal applications will be scored using the following selection criteria:
+3. Renewal Grant Scoring: There is a separate NOFA for renewal applications.
+However, we are including scoring for renewal grants for the further information of new applicants.
+Renewal applications will be scored using the following selection criteria:

 A. VA will award up to 55 points (an applicant must score at a minimum of 27.5 points) based on the success of the grantee's program, as demonstrated by the following: Application shows that the grantee or identified subrecipient provided transportation services which allowed participants to be provided medical care timely and as scheduled; and application shows that participants were satisfied with the transportation services provided by the grantee or identified subrecipient, as described in the Notice;

 B. VA will award up to 35 points (an applicant must score at a minimum of 17.5 points) based on the cost effectiveness of the program, as demonstrated by the following: The grantee or identified subrecipient administered the program on budget and grant funds were utilized in a sensible manner, as interpreted by information provided by the grantee to VA under 38 CFR 17.725(a)(1-7); and

 C. VA will award up to 15 (an applicant must score at a minimum of 7.5 points) points based on the extent to which the program complied with the grant agreement and applicable laws and regulations.

 4. Renewal Grant Selection: Selection of Renewal Grants for Transportation of Veterans in Highly Rural Areas is very competitive.
 VA will use the following process to award renewal grants: